Study Near Drexel Univeristy

 When it gets warmer outside, local students always emerge and you’ll find plenty of people studying on picnic blankets and portable chairs on the grass especially in the quad near Lebow.
 Drexel Park is a little bit off-campus or walk down Locust Walk on Penn’s yard and set up shop by High Rise fields to get some homework done!
 You could even head down and spend the afternoon by the Schuylkill river.

 The Penn Library

 Drexel students have access to scan into Penn’s libraries, which is a great place to focus on homework.
 There’s even a room dedicated to complete silence so if you’re easily distracted by noise, the Van Pelt library is the place to go.
-I find that the Penn library tends to have less distractions and background noise or conversations in comparison to the Hagerty Drexel library, which is the perfect study environment for days when you have a lot to get done (midterms week, anyone?
+I find that the Penn library tends to have less distractions and background noise or conversations in comparison to the Hagerty library, which is the perfect learning environment for days when you have a lot to get done (midterms, anyone?
 Kidding.
-Every week except the first and last weeks of the quarter are midterm week at Drexel.)
+Every week except the first and last weeks of the quarter are midterm week.)

 I also find that listening to the right kind of music aids productivity (this means no lyrics while you’re wading through a dense reading for your Philosophy class, and definitely not quiet music if you’re sleepy or tired!)
 I have a couple playlists I like to rotate through.
 Classical music and movie soundtracks are great for writing essays, rap and hip hop music with a heavy bass will help you power through late nights and indie pop hits are perfect for creative assignments.

 Where To Live